There is an imminent threat of hundreds of cell towers in Hillsborough.

 The objective is to strengthen the aesthetic standards for similar infrastructure, not to weaken the aesthetic standards in our wireless ordinance.

 The Cell Towers are Intrusive and Dangerous.

 They will create a dangerous precedent.
 Other communities which have approved residential cell towers have fallen into this trap and are now fighting 80-foot towers and even 120-foot towers in their communities.
 Once installed, the wireless carrier has even more legal power to make it higher, bulkier, and more of an eyesore.
-16 cell towers could metastasize to dozens or even hundreds more towers – there is no clear limiting principle to stop the spread.
-While it is Verizon today, tomorrow it will be Sprint, AT&T, and T-Mobile putting up huge cell towers in front of your house or your school or your park.
+The cell carriers' goal in anticipation of 5G is to install 60 cell towers per square mile for every carrier in residential areas.
+Hillsborough has 6.25 square miles.
+While it is Verizon today seeking to install up to 375 towers, tomorrow it will be Sprint, AT&T, and T-Mobile each seeking to put up an equal number of huge cell towers in front of your house or your school or your park.
 Hillsborough could turn into a cell tower farm!